5 Best Boxing Headgears on the Market | Simply Explained

 -

 A Japanese company renowned for high quality, this headgear will also come at a premium.
 This minimalistic design also contains full cheek coverage for maximum protection.
-This is as close as you can get to a full face headgear without the bar.
+This is as close as you can get to full-face headgear without the bar.
 This lightweight headgear contains a normal chin strap (vs the traditional heavier buckle).
-The cheek padding along with the ultra lightweight high quality headgear (10 oz = 0.625 lbs) is why consumers gravitate towards this headgear.
+The cheek padding along with the ultra-lightweight high-quality headgear (10 oz = 0.625 lbs) is why consumers gravitate towards this headgear.

 5. RDX Headgear - Budget Bargain